nicholatian/senusret-syntax/README.md

 # Senusret Syntax Highlighting Theme

-Created by Alexander Nicholi (Nicholatian), _Senusret_ is a dark pastel-coloured syntax theme designed to be relatively easy on the eyes while still looking bold and sharp for that ignorant boss of yours who snoops around while you’re coding. 😉
+Created by Alexander Nicholi (Nicholatian), _Senusret_ is a dark pastel-coloured syntax theme designed to be relatively easy on the eyes with a sharp, decisive aesthetic. 🙂

 ![](https://i.imgur.com/QHyGtbf.png)